-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets measured at fair value through profit or loss - convertible bonds Option Pricing Model-Formula Method •Discounted rate in lack of marketability as of December 31, 2023 and 2022 were 37.02% and 30.68% e
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets Option Pricing ·Discounted rate in lack The higher the lack measured at fair Model-Formula of marketability as of of marketability value through profit Method December 31, 2023 discount rate is, the or loss - convertible was 37.02%. lower the fair value bonds will be.

-(y) Financial risk management
+(v) Financial risk management